Please note that the website might not function correctly using an outdated browser. We recommend updating your browser or using another one.

 Sampo Group has high standards for health and safety.
 The group-level guidance document on health and well-being is the Sampo Group Code of Conduct.

 It is important for the Sampo Group companies to have healthy and happy employees.
-Health and well-being include factors such as physical and mental health, stress management, job satisfaction and personal development.
-Emphasising these factors can improve general employee engagement and motivation, result in less absence due to illness, and eventually contribute to the bottom line.
+Emphasising employee health and well-being can improve general employee engagement and motivation, result in less absence due to illness, and eventually contribute to the bottom line.

 In the Nordic countries, maternity, paternity and parental leave are stipulated by law and all children under school age are entitled to day care in the municipality where they live.
 This promotes gender equality, as both parents can stay at home to care for their children for a certain period and the availability of affordable day care enables both parents to work.